Tethik/faktura/README.md

 Requirements are collected in the requirements.txt file.
 ` pip install -r requirements.txt `

+You'll also need `wkhtmltopdf`, which is used by pdfkit.
+`apt-get install wkhtmltopdf` or your equivalent packagemanager.

 Configuration can be done in the faktura.cfg file, where you can change the sql uri used by sqlalchemy.
 By default it will use a sqllite database, so you don't have to do anything.
 Generated pdfs are saved in the `pdfs/`folder for now.

 # Demo Usage